lingquant/msppy/doc/source/index.rst

 Welcome to MSPPy's documentation!
 =================================
-MSPPy is a Python package that builds, solve and analyze multi-stage stochastic programs.
+MSPPy is a Python package to build, solve and analyze multi-stage stochastic programs.
 The package is released under the open source Modified BSD (3-clause) license.